Table of Contents

 Some of this microwave's unique features include:

-• Stainless Steel interior and exterior for effortless cleaning and maximal heat
+Stainless Steel interior and exterior for effortless cleaning and maximum heat

 A: A Microvisor is a product designed to address the issue of fumes escaping while cooking on the front burners of a range or cooktop when using an over the range microwave as an exhaust system.
 When a Microvisor is installed, it captures and redirects up to 90% of the total cooking byproducts to the over the range microwave’s exhaust.
 Additionally, the Microvisor provides a heat shield to protect the over the range microwave from the heat generated during cooking.